UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 R CMD BATCH --no-restore --no-save --slave setupLOTUS.R
 ```

-This will create a file called `submit_job.sbatch` that we can submit to LOTUS.
+This will create two files called `submit_job.sbatch` and `submit_R.sbatch`
-Before you do that, edit the `createSum.sh` file and change the line:
+that we can submit to LOTUS.
+Before you do that, edit the `createSum.sh` and
+`createQuantiles.sh` files and change the lines:

 ```
 filedir = "/gws/nopw/j04/covid19/public/raw_outputs"
 ```

-to point to the correct output folder that we wish other people to access.
-This must
+to point to the correct output folder that we wish other people to access (note no
-be a sub-directory of `/gws/nopw/j04/covid19/public`.
+trailing `/` is on the file path).
+This must be a sub-directory of
+`/gws/nopw/j04/covid19/public`.

 Once this is done, disconnect from the node.